How is CGD diagnosed?

 • Warm, tender or swollen areas

 • Swollen lymph nodes – hard lumps in the back of the ears or the groin area

 • Lots of infections that might disappear with antibiotics, but keep coming back or where antibiotics have little effect

 • Two or more pneumonias in one year

-The spleen, liver, gastrointestinal tract and urogenital tract are particularly susceptible to infection in CGD patients.
-Infections are also common in the lungs, lymph nodes, skin, liver, nostrils and mouth.
-An infection called osteomyelitis often affects the bones in the arms and legs.
+The liver, gastrointestinal tract and urogenital tract are particularly susceptible to inflammation in CGD patients.
+Infections are also common in the lungs, lymph nodes, skin, liver, nostrils mouth and sometimes bones (osteomyelitis).

 Read more about the different types of CGD.

 Our website contains a wealth of information to help and support you.
 If you are not able to find the answer to a specific question, feel free to contact us using the form at the bottom of the page or by emailing or calling us.
 We are here to help.